 The Mixtape soundtrack includes music by The White Stripes, Cheap Trick and The Quick.
-This info article contains spoilers for Valerie Weiss’ 2021 Netflix movie.
+This info article contains spoilers and song details for Valerie Weiss’ 2021 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Mixtape stars Gemma Brooke Allen as a Spokane, Washington adolescent named Beverly Moody.
 Julie Bowen portrays the protagonist’s grandmother, Gail, while Nick Thune co-stars as a record store owner known as Anti.
 Set in 1999, the film explores Beverly’s attempts to learn the true meaning of a love-themed mixtape during the Christmas season.
 Composer Tamar-kali (Mudbound) scored the Netflix dramedy; music supervisor Morgan Rhodes (Dear White People) selected the classic rock needle drops.
 Here’s every song in Mixtape.

 Read More at VV — Soundtracks of Cinema: ‘A Perfect Pairing’